facjure/public-domain-poetry/README.md

 The current format for metdata is [YAML](http://en.wikipedia.org/wiki/YAML), a human readable format.

-This format may change soon to [edn](https://github.com/edn-format/edn), in which case old poems will  be upgraded, automatically.
+This format may change soon to [edn](https://github.com/edn-format/edn), and old poems will be upgraded, automatically.

 This format, the poems, their metadata, and all their revisions are protected in (git)hub, for free, forever.